paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ---

 ### **Competitive Advantage (4:30-5:00)**
 *"What sets us apart?
-Solana SOS makes Seeker the only phone that literally saves lives offline, voice-first, blockchain secured.
+Solana SOS makes Seeker the only phone that literally saves lives hybrid online-offline, voice-first, blockchain secured.
 While Apple and Samsung chase entertainment, we prioritize safety, boosting device demand by up to 40% among families."*

 *"This isn't a feature.
 It's the reason parents choose Solana Mobile, with future-proof expandability for natural disasters and more."*

 ---

 ### **Current Traction (5:00-5:30)**
 *"My prototype is demo-ready.
-Offline voice detection via Vosk, full Solana integration, multi-device Bluetooth sync functional, SQLite database for instructions, and support for 12 emergency types."*
+Hybrid voice detection via Vosk, full Solana integration, multi-device Bluetooth sync functional, SQLite database for instructions, and support for 12 emergency types."*

 *"I've completed core tech and enhanced features, and I'm lining up emergency service partnerships for Q1 2026.
 This isn't vaporware.
 It's built, tested, and poised for deployment on Seeker."*